BNSC1/android-notes/README.md

 - `Adapter`: binding for a dataset, aware of where each item is located in the dataset

+    - `setHasStableIds(true)`: even if we call `notifyDataSetChanged()`, it does not have to handle the complete re-ordering of the whole adapter because it can find if the item at a position is the same as before and do less work.

 - `LayoutManager`: positions items within the RecyclerView

 - `ItemAnimator`: defaults to DefaultItemAnimator